irods/irods/docs/Admin_Guide.md

 3. a simple typo

 Every iRODS server in a Zone needs to be fully routable to and from every other iRODS server in the Zone.

+There are two networking requirements for iRODS:

+1. Each server in the Zone will be referred to by exactly one hostname, this is the hostname returned by "`hostname`".

+2. Each server in the Zone must be able to resolve the hostnames of all servers, including itself, to a routable IP address.

 !!! error
     USER_RODS_HOSTNAME_ERR -303000